 A Will sets out how you wish to distribute your assets after death.
 It is one of the most important documents you will ever sign.

 A Will is a complex legal document.
-The expert Wills and Estate Lawyers at Berryman Partners can prepare your Will and ensure your wishes are protected.
+The expert Wills and Estate Lawyers at Berryman Partners have been serving the Newcastle and Lake Macquarie area for over 45 years.
+We can prepare your Will and ensure your wishes are protected.
 We can also liaise with your Financial Planner or Accountant if necessary.

 A Will outlines how your assets are distributed and nominates a person, known as the Executor, to manage and distribute your estate after you pass away.